 - Swipe left: moves the cursor one character left - Swipe right: moves the cursor one character right - Swipe up: moves the cursor one line up - Swipe down: moves the cursor one line down - 2-finger swipe left: moves the cursor one word left - 2-finger swipe right: moves the cursor one word right - 2-finger swipe up: moves the cursor to the top of the edited text - 2-finger swipe down: moves the cursor to the bottom of the edited text - 2-finger tap in the keyboard area Works as backspace (deletes the character under cursor).
-The gesture Works only if the keyboard is displayed. - Double tap: confirms the edited text - 2-finger double tap: displays the context menu for the edited text.
+The gesture Works only with the keyboard displayed. - A three-finger tap in the keyboard area erases the entire word from the cursor to the beginning of the word.
+The gesture works only with the keyboard displayed. - Double tap: confirms the edited text - 2-finger double tap: displays the context menu for the edited text.
 The context menu contains intuitive items enabling basic editing, copying, and pasting of text.
 For more info consult the chapter the Context menu of the edit field control.
 (Context Menu can also be activated by pressing the menu button situated in the bottom right corner of the phone.
 However it works only when enabled.
 See "Keyboard Settings".)